All 2026 Referee, Assignor, Mentor, and Referee Coach classes are now open and must be completed by October 31, 2025.

 REQUIREMENTS TO BE CONSIDERED...

 COST: $77.50 the first year (which you will earn back in 2 field mentoring session or 1 class) plus a $22 background check every 2 years ($150 if you have lived internationally).
-When you renew the following year, your cost will drop significantly because the in class requirement is so much less to renew.

 STEPS TO BECOME LICENSED...